Konstanze Klosterhalfen: 2019: World 5000 m bronze medallist

 Klosterhalfen won the 5000 m race at the World Indoor Tour meet New Balance Indoor Grand Pix in Boston, MA in January.
 She crossed the finish line after 15:15.80, the third fastest time for a German woman.
-Jenny Simpson, 2016 Olympic Games 1500 m bronze medallist, finished well behind.
-It was Klosterhalfen's first victory in the World Indoor Tour, and she received a prize of $ 3000.
+It was Klosterhalfen's first victory in the World Indoor Tour, and she received a prize of $3000.
 In February, she won the indoor mile run at the Millrose Games in New York with a time of 4:19.98.
 This mark placed her fifth on the world all-time list.
 In addition, she broke the German national record set 31 years before and the 1500 m national indoor record with her intermediate split of 4:02.70+.
 At the German Indoor Championships in Leipzig later that month, Klosterhalfen beat her German national record in the 3000 m with 8:32.47, an improvement by more than 3 seconds on her record from 2018.
 It was her eighth German national title.

 The 22-year-old ran at the European Indoor Championships in Glasgow in March.
 She finished as the runner-up in the 3000 m event with 8:34.06.
 The winner was Laura Muir in 8:30.61.